 After seven years of development, Harley-Davidson debuted the all-new 1340 cc V2 Evolution engine in 1984.
 The new motor produced more power while running cooler and cleaner.
 Five models would use this new engine, including the all-new Softtail.

-In 1969 Harley-Davidson merged with the American Machine and Foundry Company (AMF) and remained that way until 1981 — the year Harley-Davidson purchased back the company’s shares.
+In 1969 Harley-Davidson merged with the American Machine and Foundry Company and remained that way until 1981 — the year Harley-Davidson purchased back the company’s shares.
 In 1986 Harley-Davidson was listed on the American Stock Exchange for the first time since the merger in 1969.
-The following year Harley-Davidson was listed on the New York Stock Exchange.
+The following year Harley-Davidson joined the New York Stock Exchange.

 In 1992 Harley-Davidson purchased a minority interested in Buell Motorcycles.
-The company was created by Erik Buell — an ex-Harley-Davidson engineer — to build American sport motorcycles powered by Harley-Davidson XL 883 engines.
-Buell became a wholly-owned subsidiary of Harley-Davidson in 2003.
-In 2009 the Buell products were discontinued so the company could focus on the Harley-Davidson brand.
+Ex Harley-Davidson engineer Erik Buell started the eponymously company to build American sport motorcycles powered by Harley-Davidson XL 883 engines.
+Buell became a wholly owned subsidiary of Harley-Davidson in 2003.
+In 2009 Harley-Davidson discontinued Buell products so the company could focus on the Harley-Davidson brand.